 In case you provide a more flexible holiday schedule or above the average amount of vacation or paid time off days, that should also go in the perks section of your listing.
 And most importantly, if your company is a proponent of remote work, don’t forget to list that!
 It makes a big difference for developers who often prefer telecommuting.

-Don’t forget to present your company culture
+4. Don’t forget to present your company culture

 While company culture is not as specific as office and financial perks, it is important for most developers looking for professional and personal development in a new setting.

 Job listings that allow telecommuting receive 250% more applications on average.
 Developers prefer to have more freedom and flexibility in their work schedule.
 They would also be interested to know whether team members in your company get to do fun stuff at the office, such as playing video games, ping pong, or foosball.

 If you have a company blog post or a story you can share that exemplifies your team’s culture, link to it.
 This can help potential candidates get a better idea of what it’s like to work with you.

 Start crafting your effective job listings

-Put the focus on the perks you offer, the company culture they can be a part of, and the exciting technology that they can work with and contribute to — and you’ll soon see better performing job listings.
+Put the focus on the specifics of the work, perks you offer, the company culture they can be a part of, and the exciting technology that they can work with and contribute to — and you’ll soon see better performing job listings.

 What is the most important feature of an effective job listing for developers?
 We’d love to hear your thoughts!